Lekshmi-Chandrababu/Lekshmi-Chandrababu/README.md

 ## Hi, I'm Lekshmi Chandrababu👋
-🎓 MCA Student
+🎓 Final Year MCA Student | 9 CGPA
-💻 Beginner in Computer Science

-### 📘 Learning Focus
-- C Programming
-- Python
-- Java
-- JavaScript
-- PHP
-- SQL, MySQL & DBMS
-- Data Structures

-### 🌱 About Me
-I am a beginner in the computer science field, focused on building strong fundamentals.
-I enjoy learning step by step and improving through consistent practice.
+🌱 New to the tech industry, building strong programming fundamentals
+🐍 Currently learning Python from basics to problem-solving
+📘 Interested in Machine Learning, Research, and AI (long-term)

+💡 I believe in consistency, clarity, and learning deeply rather than rushing.

 ### 🎯 Goals
 - Strengthen core programming concepts
-- Build beginner-friendly projects
+- Build projects
 - Eventually grow into a confident software professional

 ### 📫 Contact